-Tetanus is an excruciating disease that killed approximately 85 babies each day in 2017, or one newborn every seventeen minutes.
+Tetanus is an excruciating disease that killed approximately 30,848 infants in 2017 (the latest year for which estimates are available).
 Typically contracted through unhygienic childbirth practices, the disease is swift, cruel and lethal.

 But it is also highly preventable.
 An affordable vaccine given to women of childbearing age can stop tetanus.